An ad-free and cookie-free website.

-We show how TROW stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Investment Managers industry.
+We show how TROW stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Investment Advice industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Founded in 1937, Baltimore-based T. Rowe Price Group, Inc. is a global investment management organization with $1.46 trillion in assets under management as of January 31, 2021.
 The organization provides a broad array of mutual funds, subadvisory services, and separate account management for individual and institutional investors, retirement plans, and financial intermediaries.
 The company also offers sophisticated investment planning and guidance tools.
 T. Rowe Price’s disciplined, risk-aware investment approach focuses on diversification, style consistency, and fundamental research.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.